 E!
 Magazine, Greece: "We just have one question for you, Harris from Paris.
 On your next trip, can you please take us with you?"

-Friday Magazine, United Arab Emirates: "he keeps coming up with incredible stories that keep his audience as well as himself a good distance from boredom."
+Friday Magazine, United Arab Emirates: "He always comes up with incredible stories that keep his audience as well as himself a good distance from boredom."

 Portrait Photographer, China: "Harris from Paris pictures are more than portraits.
 They tell a story."